wcko87/beatoraja-english-guide/List-of-beatoraja-Skins.md

 * The **EX-HARD** gauge will appear as HARD gauge, and will be reported in the skin's visuals as Hazard/Sudden Death.
 (This is a purely visual issue)
 * **Mines** may not show (generally doesn't matter except in gimmick charts)

-### Fixes you may need to apply
+## Fixes you may need to apply
-* **Fonts:** Some skins may require "unpacking" their fonts if they are contained within .dxa files, as beatoraja cannot process this format (see: [Unpacking .dxa fonts](#unpacking-dxa-fonts))
+* **Fonts:** Some skins may require "unpacking" their fonts if they are contained within .dxa files, as beatoraja cannot process this format (see: [Unpacking .dxa fonts](#unpacking-dxa-fonts)).
-* **Turntable Laser:** If the skin doesn't allow you to switch the behaviour of the TT laser, you may have to modify the skin file (see: [Sticking TT laser if using a controller](#sticking-tt-laser-if-using-a-controller))
+* **Turntable Laser:** If the skin doesn't allow you to switch the behavior of the TT laser, you may have to modify the skin file (see: [Sticking TT laser if using a controller](#sticking-tt-laser-if-using-a-controller)).
-* **Resolution Issues:** Skins targeting LR2HD and LR2FHD clients will appear stretched out of the box - luckily this can be fixed with a one-line edit of the skin file (see: [Correcting the size of HD and FHD skins](#correcting-the-size-of-hd-and-fhd-skins))
+* **Resolution Issues:** Skins targeting LR2HD and LR2FHD clients will appear stretched out of the box - this can be fixed with a one-line edit of the skin file (see: [Correcting the size of HD and FHD skins](#correcting-the-resolution-of-hd-and-fhd-skins)).

 Everything else (skin customization, White/Green Number, stats display) will work fine.

-## Unpacking .dxa fonts
+### Unpacking .dxa fonts

 LR2 uses the .dxa format for compressing fonts. beatoraja cannot handle this format out of the box, and thus will not draw any text which uses those fonts.
 - To fix this, you only need to "decode" the .dxa files.
 - This is done with a tool called "DxaDecode".
 It isn't hard to acquire - it also comes with LR2.
 - All you need to do is to drag all .dxa files, **one by one**, into DxaDecode.exe.
 DxaDecode will then generate a folder with the same name as the file it processed, which contains the unpacked fonts.
 These fonts will work in beatoraja.

-## Sticking TT laser if using a controller
+### Sticking TT laser if using a controller

 This is related to how the turntable laser looks when the turntable is constantly being turned (or when the turntable key is held down).
 - **Behavior 1:** In some beatoraja skins and in IIDX, a short flash is shown only when the turntable starts spinning.
 The laser does not linger.